-Fewer than 70 Amur leopards remain in the wild, and their habitat is under threat from logging, forest fires and land clearance for farming.
+Around 70 Amur leopards remain in the wild, and their habitat is under threat from logging, forest fires and land clearance for roads and industrial development.

 Animal adoptions like yours give a huge boost to our work.
-They help fund projects to work with local communities to monitor Amur Leopard movement and reduce human-Amur leopard conflict.
+They not only help fund projects to crack down on the illegal trade in Amur leopard parts and our work with local authorities to protect Amur Leopard habitat but also fund our other vital work around the world.

 An optional soft toy to love forever.